 Printed circuit board design begins with the creation of a conceptual block diagram.
 This block diagram is converted into a schematic design using a CAD software.
 A schematic is the representation of component symbols and net connections between them.
 Nets are the traces on the board.

 Pre-layout is the next phase in the design process where the BOM (bill of materials) from the schematic is verified for long lead time components and obsolete components.
 Validation involves verifying manufacturer part numbers (MPNs) and vendor part numbers (VPNs).
 Additionally, this stage includes the stack-up design.
-Also, check out top missing information when requesting a PCB quote.

 Next comes the PCB layout stage.
 It involves setting up the board parameters, determining its outline, routing the components, and generating the production documents.